Get paid up to $18,750 for your referral to ExtensisHR! Start Referral Close

 4 Small Business HR Challenges PEOs Can Solve

 Quick look: While leading a small business is incredibly rewarding, it also has its hurdles.
 Luckily, professional employer organizations (PEOs) specialize in helping these companies not just resolve problems but perform better than before.
-This Small Business Saturday, review small employers’ top HR issues and how a trusted PEO partner can guide and empower them every step of the way.
+This Small Business Saturday, review small employers’ top HR challenges and how a trusted PEO partner can guide and empower them every step of the way.

 1. Cost efficiency concerns

-2. Adoption of artificial intelligence (AI)
+2. Adapting to the use of artificial intelligence (AI)

-3. Developing employees’ skills
+3. Employee skills development

 Per a recent Gallagher study, organizational leaders must keep an eye out for “company seekers,” or those who are content in their roles but may still seek other opportunities if they’re not satisfied with their level or pace of career development.
-It’s estimated that “company seekers” comprise 20% of each company’s workforce.
+It’s estimated that “company seekers” comprise 20% of each organization’s workforce.

 To mitigate potential loss, business leaders should regularly revisit their engagement strategies and focus on the top drivers of employee engagement, which, according to Gallagher, include: